 Located in the middle of the Kalahari Desert in Makgadikgadi Pans, Jack's Camp is one of the most iconic camps in Botswana and offers an authentic safari/desert experience from decadent and elegant tents that are reminiscent of a bygone era.
 This is an exceptional spot from which to witness the zebra and wildebeest migration during the wet season.
 Other highlights include quad biking in the Makgadikgadi Pans, experiencing the meerkats, and Bushman’s walk.

-While on a trapping expedition in the Makgadikgadi Pans during the 60’s, Jack Bousfield stumbled upon a site that so captured his imagination, he set up camp under an acacia with the unshakeable expectation that others would feel the same…
+While on a trapping expedition in the Makgadikgadi Pans in Botswana during the 60’s, legendary explorer Jack Bousfield stumbled upon a site that captured his imagination so intensely that he set up camp under an acacia...and the result is Jack's Camp.